-- 6.5.1.1 As per Annex "B", the Contractor will be paid, for work performed in accordance with the contract in arrears, for actual time worked and any resulting deliverables, in accordance with the fixed all-inclusive per diem rates set out in Annex B, Basis of Payment, Applicable Taxes extra.
-Partial days will be prorated based on actual hours worked based on a 7.5-hour workday. - 6.5.1.2 Canada Council's total liability to the Contractor under the Contract must not exceed \$ (to be inserted at Contract award).
+- 6.5.1.1 The Contractor will be paid, for work performed in accordance with the contract in arrears, for actual time worked and any resulting deliverables, in accordance with the fixed all-inclusive per diem rates set out in Annex B, Basis of Payment, Applicable Taxes extra.
+Partial days will be prorated based on actual hours worked based on a 7.5-hour workday. - 6.5.1.2 Canada Council's total liability to the Contractor under the Contract must not exceed \$ [to be filled in at contract award].
 Customs duties are included and applicable taxes are extra. - 6.5.1.3 Definition of a Day/Proration

 A day is defined as 7.5 hours exclusive of meal breaks.
 Payment will be for days actually worked with no provision for annual leave, statutory holidays and sick leave.

 Time worked which is less than a day will be prorated to reflect actual time worked in accordance with the following formula.